 The conversion rate is subject to adjustment as described in this prospectus.
-See "Description of the Initial Notes - Conversion Rights."
-In addition, we will, in certain circumstances, increase the conversion rate for holders who convert their initial notes in connection with a "make-whole fundamental change."
-See "Description of the Initial Notes - Increase in the Conversion Rate for Conversions in Connection with a Make-Whole Fundamental Change."
-No Redemption at Our Option We may not redeem the initial notes at our option prior to their maturity.
-Fundamental Change If a fundamental change occurs at any time prior to the maturity date, holders have the right to require us to repurchase their initial notes at a cash price equal to 100% of the principal amount of the initial notes to be repurchased, plus accrued and unpaid interest to, but excluding, the fundamental change repurchase date, subject to the right of holders of initial notes on a record date to receive accrued and unpaid interest.
-See "Description of the Initial Notes - Fundamental Change Permits Holders to Require Us to Repurchase Notes."
+See "Description of Notes - Conversion Rights."
+In addition, we will, in certain circumstances, increase the conversion rate for holders who convert their notes in connection with a "make-whole fundamental change."
+See "Description of Notes - Increase in the Conversion Rate for Conversions in Connection with a Make-Whole Fundamental Change."
+No Redemption at Our Option We may not redeem the notes at our option prior to their maturity.
+Fundamental Change If a fundamental change occurs at any time prior to the maturity date, holders have the right to require us to repurchase their notes at a cash price equal to 100% of the principal amount of the notes to be repurchased, plus accrued and unpaid interest to, but excluding, the fundamental change repurchase date, subject to the right of holders of notes on a record date to receive accrued and unpaid interest.
+See "Description of Notes - Fundamental Change Permits Holders to Require Us to Repurchase Notes."
 In addition, every fundamental change is a make-whole fundamental change.
-As a result, we will, in certain circumstances, increase the conversion rate for holders who convert their initial notes in connection with such fundamental change.
-See "Description of the Initial Notes - Increase in the Conversion Rate for Conversions in Connection with a Make-Whole Fundamental Change."
-Use of Proceeds The selling securityholders will receive all of the proceeds from the sale of the initial notes or the conversion shares offered by this prospectus.
-We will not receive any proceeds from the sale by any selling securityholder of the initial notes or the conversion shares offered by this prospectus.
-Book-entry Form The initial notes are issued in book-entry form and are represented by global notes deposited with, or on behalf of, The Depository Trust Company ("DTC") and registered in the name of Cede & Co., as the nominee of DTC.
+As a result, we will, in certain circumstances, increase the conversion rate for holders who convert their notes in connection with such fundamental change.
+See "Description of Notes - Increase in the Conversion Rate for Conversions in Connection with a Make-Whole Fundamental Change."
+Use of proceeds The selling securityholders will receive all of the proceeds from the sale of the notes or the conversion shares offered by this prospectus.
+We will not receive any proceeds from the sale by any selling securityholder of the notes or the conversion shares offered by this prospectus.
+Book-entry Form The notes are issued in book-entry form and are represented by global notes deposited with, or on behalf of, The Depository Trust Company ("DTC") and registered in the name of Cede & Co., as the nominee of DTC.
 Beneficial interests in the global notes are shown on, and transfers will be effected only through, records maintained by DTC or its nominee, and such beneficial interests may be exchanged for certificated securities only in limited circumstances.
-Absence of a Public Market for the Initial Notes The initial notes are a new class of securities, and there is currently no established market for the initial notes.
-We do not intend to apply to list the initial notes on any securities exchange or to include them in any automated dealer quotation system.
-Accordingly, a liquid market for the initial notes may never develop.
-Registration Rights We entered into a registration rights agreement with the initial purchaser and the OrbiMed purchasers, pursuant to which we agreed to:
+Absence of a Public Market for the Notes The notes are a new class of securities, and there is currently no established market for the notes.
+We do not intend to apply to list the notes on any securities exchange or to include them in any automated dealer quotation system.
+Accordingly, a liquid market for the notes may never develop.